torvalds/linux/Documentation/driver-api/usb/gadget.rst

 -  Also on the host side, a driver must support the OTG "Targeted Peripheral List".
-That's just a whitelist, used to reject peripherals not supported with a given Linux OTG host. *This whitelist is product-specific; each product must modify* ``otg_whitelist.h`` *to match its interoperability specification.*
+That's just a whitelist, used to reject peripherals not supported with a given GNU/Linux OTG host. *This whitelist is product-specific; each product must modify* ``otg_whitelist.h`` *to match its interoperability specification.*

-   Non-OTG Linux hosts, like PCs and workstations, normally have some solution for adding drivers, so that peripherals that aren't recognized can eventually be supported.
+   Non-OTG GNU/Linux hosts, like PCs and workstations, normally have some solution for adding drivers, so that peripherals that aren't recognized can eventually be supported.
 That approach is unreasonable for consumer products that may never have their firmware upgraded,